eli-si/Final_Task/README.md

 - WebDriverManager - for automatic driver setup
 - Maven - for building project
 - Page Object Pattern - for organizing page elements
+- XPath locators are used as required
+- Tests run in parallel (3 threads) using JUnit 5 parallel execution
+- @ParameterizedTest is used instead of TestNG Data Provider
+- Logback logger provides clean logging output